faisalmemon/ios-crash-dump-analysis-book/markdown/Symbolification.md

 This chapter explains crash dump symbolification.
 We use the `icdab_planets` sample app to demonstrate a crash. @icdabgithub

 When dealing with real world crashes, a number of different entities are involved.
-These can be the end user device, the settings allowing the crash report to be sent back to Apple, the symbols held by Apple and your local development environment setup to mirror such a configuration.
+These can be the end user device, the settings allowing the crash report to be sent back to Apple, the symbols held by Apple and our local development environment setup to mirror such a configuration.

-In order to understand how things all fit together it is best to start from first principles and do the data conversion tasks yourself so if you have to diagnose symbolification issues, you have some experience with the technologies at hand.
+In order to understand how things all fit together it is best to start from first principles and do the data conversion tasks ourselves so if we have to diagnose symbolification issues, we have some experience with the technologies at hand.

 ## Build Process

-Normally when you develop an app, you are deploying the Debug version of your app onto your device.
-When you are deploying your app for testers, app review, or app store release, you are deploying the Release version of your app.
+Normally when we develop an app, we are deploying the Debug version of our app onto our device.
+When we are deploying our app for testers, app review, or app store release, we are deploying the Release version of our app.

 In both scenarios debug information is placed into the binary being generated.
 This is called DWARF debugging information.